T4 (SEPTA Metro): Route description

 Starting from its eastern end at 13th Street, the T4 runs in a tunnel under Market Street.
-It stops at underground stations at 15th Street, 19th Street, 22nd Street, 30th Street, and 33rd Street.
-From 15th to 30th Streets, it runs on the outer tracks in the same tunnel as SEPTA's Market–Frankford Line.
+It stops at underground stations at 15th Street/City Hall, 19th Street, 22nd Street, Drexel Station at 30th Street, and 33rd Street.
+From 15th to 30th Streets, it runs on the outer tracks of Market Street subway, beside the L.

-Passengers may transfer free of charge to the L at 13th, 15th, and 30th Streets and to the B at 15th Street/City Hall.
-Connections to the SEPTA Regional Rail are also available.
+Passengers may transfer free of charge to the L at 13th Street, 15th Street/City Hall, and Drexel Station at 30th Street and to the B at 15th Street/City Hall.
+Connections to SEPTA Regional Rail are also available.
 Underground passageways connect the 13th and 15th Street/City Hall stations to Jefferson Station and Suburban Station.

-The T4 surfaces at the 40th Street Portal near 40th Street and Baltimore Avenue (US 13), and then runs southwest along Woodland Avenue, along with T5 trolleys.
+The T4 surfaces at the 40th Street Portal near 40th Street and Baltimore Avenue (US 13), and then runs southwest along Woodland Avenue, along with the T5.
 At 49th Street, the T5 splits and heads south.
-The T4 continues its run along Woodland Avenue, and is the most consistent of the five subway–surface lines when it comes to taking a straight route.
+The T4 continues its run along Woodland Avenue.
 The line runs parallel to the north side of the Wilmington/Newark Line and crosses a bridge over CSX's Philadelphia Subdivision freight line, at 60th Street.

-At the intersection of Island Road and the Cobbs Creek Parkway, a track runs southward toward Elmwood Depot on the corner of Elmwood Avenue, which is a major turning point for the T5.
-The northwest corner is also the home of the historic Blue Bell Inn The T4 moves northwest from Woodland Avenue to Main Street as it crosses the Cobbs Creek and enters Darby.
+At the intersection of Island Road and the Cobbs Creek Parkway, a track runs southward toward 73rd–Elmwood station on the corner of Elmwood Avenue.
+The T4 moves northwest from Woodland Avenue to Main Street as it crosses the Cobbs Creek and enters Darby.
 Here, the T4 crosses the Philadelphia Subdivision again, but at an at-grade crossing along with 6th Street.

-The road and line move to the west shortly, only to turn back northwest and finally north to 9th Street at the Darby Transportation Center.
-Some T3 trolleys also terminate at the station, but the other public transportation consists of SEPTA Suburban Transit Division buses.
+The road and line move to the west shortly, only to turn back northwest and finally north to 9th Street at the Darby Transit Center.